fermyon/developer/content/spin/rust-components.md

 }
 ```

+In the previous snippet, we used `http::Request::builder()`, which is provided by the `http` crate.
+Ensure that `http` is part of your dependencies in `Cargo.toml`.
+You must manually add the dependency for projects created using templates other than `http-rust`.

 Before we can execute this component, we need to add the `some-random-api.ml`
 domain to the application manifest `allowed_http_hosts` list containing the list of
 domains the component is allowed to make HTTP requests to: